Skip to main content

 Lomo Saltado

-Stir-fried beef with onions, tomatoes, and french fries, seasoned with soy sauce and served with rice - a perfect example of Chifa (Chinese-Peruvian) cuisine reflecting Chinese immigrant influence.
+Beef stir-fried with onions, tomatoes, and french fries, seasoned with soy sauce and served over rice.
+It's classic chifa cooking, the Chinese-Peruvian style that grew out of Chinese immigrant kitchens.

 Ají de Gallina